Unlocking the Potential of Difficulty Prior in RL-based Multimodal Reasoning: Methodology

 \subsection{Preliminary}

 \textbf{Reinforcement Learning Fine-Tuning with GRPO.} In the reinforcement learning fine-tuning phase, the language model is optimized with respect to a scalar reward signal rather than direct templates.
 A prominent approach in past work is to apply policy gradient methods like PPO or recent more resource-friendly GRPO, which eliminates the need for a value network and uses a group-based advantage estimation scheme, resulting in improved training stability and efficiency.
 For each input query $q$, the policy $\pi_\theta$ generates a group of $G$ candidate responses $\{{o}_{i}\}$ (via rollouts sampling) instead of just one and then evaluated by simple predefined rules to yield a reward $\{r_i\}$.
-Next, group normalized reward will serve as the advantage estimation $A_i$ (computation details will be further introduced in following sections) and \textit{maximize} the following objective: where $\epsilon$ and $\beta$ are hyper-parameters to control the policy update range and the penalty strength of how far the new policy $\pi_\theta$ deviates from a reference policy $\pi_{\text{ref}}$.
-For the multimodel large language models, each query $q$ consists of images and corresponding question contexts.
+Next, group normalized reward will serve as the advantage estimation $A_i$ (computation details will be further introduced in following sections) and \textit{maximize} the following objective:

+where $\epsilon$ and $\beta$ are hyper-parameters to control the policy update range and the penalty strength of how far the new policy $\pi_\theta$ deviates from a reference policy $\pi_{\text{ref}}$.
+For the multimodal large language models, each query $q$ consists of images and corresponding question contexts.